GOVERNMENT

 Through a vibrant and fresh approach to legal update training, this course familiarizes staff and administrators with the latest legislative enactments and case law decisions that affect probation and other law enforcement agencies.
 Officers will learn to interpret laws and practically apply objectives in the field.

-Thursday, February 1, 2024 – (8am – 5pm)
+Tuesday, March 3, 2026 – (8am – 5pm)

 CA Mandates for Probation – Juvenile/Adult Legal Update